rhyskoedijk/codespell-azure-devops/README.md

   # your other build tasks here...
 ```

+**The identity used to run codespell must have "Contribute" permission to the repository.**

+If no service connection or access token is specified in the task input, the "Project Collection Build Service" identity will be used to commit and comment on pull requests, which requires that the "Allow scripts to access the OAuth token" option be enabled on the pipeline.

- It is also recommended to add a `.codespellrc`  configuration file to the root directory of your repository.
+It is recommended to add a `.codespellrc`  configuration file to the root directory of your repository.
 Refer to [Azure DevOps configuration file](#azure-devops-configuration-file) for more on how to configure codespell.

-Task configuration options set within the pipeline override any config options in `.codespellrc`.
+If a config option is specified in both `.codespellrc` **and** the task inputs, the task input value takes priority.

 ## Azure DevOps configuration file
 In addition to all built-in [codespell configuration file options](https://github.com/codespell-project/codespell?tab=readme-ov-file#using-a-config-file), these additional configuration are supported by this extension: